 Are you tired of remembering dozens of unique passwords?
 Has a website asked for identity verification or a password change because you failed to type the correct password?
 If so, it’s time you get yourself a password manager, an app designed to do all the remembering for you.

 Some feel nervous about relying on software to store confidential details, especially since passwords are used for work and personal accounts alike.
 For one, a password manager with major vulnerabilities may lead to privacy and security issues, with users at risk of financial loss and identity theft.

 But with a quality password manager, you can reap all its benefits in efficiency and convenience without compromising privacy and security.
-Below are our top picks for the best password managers of 2020 — complete with a detailed buyer’s guide.
+Below are our top picks for the best password managers — complete with a detailed buyer’s guide.

 Our Top Picks

 1. DashlaneBuy here

 Editors’ choice 2020tekcompare